wodnjsv/wodnjsv/README.md

-I'm interested in financial investment using AI agent.
+I'm interested in financial investment using multi-agent AI.